hcphoenix/Elm-Timesheet/AB_test_instructions.md

 * “You took a vacation from February 11 to 15 and were sick for your first shift on your second Monday of the month and your second shift for the third Wednesday and Thursday of the month.
 Enter your schedule for the rest of February.
 Sick Leave and Vacation Time replace your shifts where applicable.”

-* “You already entered your hours for the first week of March.
+* “You already entered your hours for the first week of April.
 Look through your reported hours for the first week of April 2019 and ensure they match your normal schedule.”

 ## 3. Complete the Post-Survey Questionnaire